guanyingc/TOM-Net/README.md

 # You can find log file, checkpoints and visualization results in data/training/all_*
 ```

-- Call `main_refine.lua` to train RefineNet on both simple and complex objects
+- Run `main_refine.lua` to train RefineNet on both simple and complex objects
 ```shell
 CUDA_VISIBLE_DEVICES=$gpu th refine/main_refine.lua -train_list train_all_178k.txt -nEpochs 20 -coarse_net data/training/all_*/checkpointdir/checkpoint7.t7
 # Train RefineNet with all of the data